Is My Cat Depressed? Signs to Look For in a Sad Cat

 Just like us, there are many reasons cats may become depressed.
 It's possible that it was caused by a chemical imbalance in their brain, but for cats, there's often a reason behind their newly formed behaviors.

-Suddenly being in tremendous pain can greatly affect your cat's mood.
+• Injury: Suddenly being in tremendous pain can greatly affect your cat's mood.
 Injuries can leave cats unable to do what they previously enjoyed, like jumping onto high-up surfaces and chasing toys.
-Your cat might even be experiencing ongoing pain from old injuries and surgeries — cats will often hide their discomfort.

-Cats are extremely territorial pets.
-They are most comfortable when they have a defined space (like your house) to call their own.
-When you move to a new home, cats can often become stressed and upset — even depressed — because they get very attached to certain spaces and routines.
+• Change in Environment: Cats are extremely territorial pets.
+When you move to a new home, indoor cats can often become stressed and upset — even depressed — because they get very attached to certain spaces and routines.

-Because cats can often be territorial, many cats will be angry or stressed when a new pet is introduced to the home.
-It can feel like their territory is being threatened or — in the case of a baby — like they're being replaced or ignored.
-If they're not introduced to the new addition properly, cats can become increasingly uncomfortable.
+• New Pet or Baby: Because cats can often be territorial, many cats will be angry or stressed when a new pet or family member is introduced to the home.
+If they're not introduced to the new addition properly, unhappy cats can become increasingly uncomfortable.

-Cats will grieve for the loss of a loved one, human or animal.
+• Losing a Loved One: Cats will grieve for the loss of a loved one, human or animal.
 This grief can lead to depression in some cats.
-They will most likely need some time to heal from the loss of an especially close family member, like their favorite human or a sibling they spent a lot of time with.

 Should You Go to the Vet for Cat Depression?